 Regrettably, I don’t have reliable information on sources for products in other countries.
 My advice is, as usual, Google, Google, GOOGLE.
 Search for “marine vinyl (your country here).”
 Better advice: ask in a Facebook group.
 Is there a Facebook group for embroiderers in your country?
 If not, why not make one?!

-We are not accepting custom requests.
-We are enjoying focusing on our own ideas at this time.
+I am not accepting custom requests.
+I am enjoying focusing on our own ideas at this time.

 If you have a general question about a design that can be answered by another embroiderer, the best way to communicate is to make a post in our group.
 If you have a technical issue – something that only an administrator of the website can answer – email would be fine.